The Last Druid: Plot

 Meanwhile, the crew of the Behemoth have been searching for Dar and Ajin.
 Shea decides to go off on his own, Seelah tags along, and with the help of Borshawk, they fly on giant hawk-like bird called a shrike to find their missing friends.
 Dar and Ajin crash landed and ended up being captured by cannibals called the Jutes, but they manage to escape when the Jutes are spooked by a shrieking sound.
 They are almost recaptured, but Borshawks shrike tears apart their attackers, and they fly them back to the Behemoth.
 The Behemoth then sets sail for Skaarsland, finally arriving in the winter wasteland.
 Ajin heads into the city alone to find it in a desperate state full of beggars.
 Her mother's caretaker tells her that her mother was taken captive.
 While she sleeps, Ajin is taken captive by wolf-men and thrown into a cell in the palace dungeon with her mother.
 The wolf-men are the creation of the Pretender.
 Using dark magic and science, she turned men into wolf-creatures, stripped of their memories, and identities, they have become her slaves.
 She threatens that she will slip a potion into their food and drink that will turn them into wolf creatures as well, so Ajin and her mother stop eating and drinking.

-Clizia Porse holds up in a cottage with the murderous Jachyra she released from the Forbidding.
+Clizia Porse holes up in a cottage with the murderous Jachyra she released from the Forbidding.
 She goes to the Federation encampment to deal with Ketter Vause only to find he is dead.
 She makes a deal with Belladrin Rish to send her Jachyra to kill Col d'Amphere, if she will support her as she establishes a new druid order at Paranor.
 Belladrin agrees and also tells her where Tarsha is in the camp so Clizia can kill her.
 Belladrin hopes that with the Skaar king dead, she can keep the truce, and remain in her position in the Federation as she has begun to cherish the Four Lands and does not want to leave.
 With him dead no one would know she is actually a spy.
-Clizia then attempts to kill Belladrin, but fails, and is left weakened from the confrontation.
+Clizia then attempts to kill Tarsha, but fails, and is left weakened from the confrontation.
 Commander Choten Benz then reveals to the dwarves Battenhyle and Lakodan that he suspects Belladrin is a spy.
 He confronts her with his suspicions, and she kills him, aware that the dwarves may be on to her too.
 She hides his body in a chest, and has it disposed of by a soldier who is unaware of the contents.
 Later, the dwarves confront her with their suspicions.
 They reveal that they found Benz's body and the sabotage done to the airships to leave them vulnerable to the Skaar's secret attack plans.
 They convince her to return to the Skaar king and tell him to stick to the truce.
 She does, but the king laughs and refuses, so she kills him.
 She then slips away to live a quiet life in the Four Lands.